-- Hide is leather armor which is at least 1/8″ (approximately 8 ounces) thick.
+- Leather armor is 1/8″ (approximately 8 ounces) thick.
 Multiple layers of leather can be sewn, riveted, or glued together to attain an equivalent thickness.
-Any single piece of armor that contains an area under 1/8″ in thick (other than fastening straps) is Leather rather than Hide.
+Any single piece of armor that contains an area under 1/8″ in thick (like belts and fastening straps) does not count as armor.

 - Chain mail must be made with links no larger than 1/2″ rings of 12-gauge steel or bronze, 3/8″ rings of 14 gauge steel or bronze, or 1/4″ rings of 16-gauge steel or bronze.
-Chain mail made of sturdy links that fails to meet the requirement of AR3 (such as Shark Mail) counts as AR2.
+Chain mail made of sturdy links that fails to meet the requirement of AR2 (such as Shark Mail) counts as AR1.

 - Splint mail is made of 18-gauge steel or bronze plates on 5/64” (approximately 5 ounce) or thicker leather with rounded edges.
 Plates must be evenly spaced, at a distance of no more than the size of the plates apart.

 - Scale mail is made of steel or bronze squares with rounded bottoms.
 The scales must be at least 18-gauge steel or bronze and no larger than 2″x3″, and must be fastened to heavy material or leather in alternating rows.

 - Butted mail is made of minimum 18-gauge steel or bronze plates that are fastened onto heavy material or leather.
 The plates must touch, or butt up against one another.
 There may be no gaps between the plates.